lsaudon/l10nization/README.md

 # L10nization README

-"L10nization" is a tool for extracting text to arb files in a Flutter application.
+"L10nization" is a tool for extracting text to arb files for l10n or [r13n](https://github.com/VeryGoodOpenSource/r13n) in a Flutter application.

 ## Features